U.S. Department of State Seal

 Available

-Special Seal(s) / Color / Format: Certified copies of the original judgment are issued with a red seal of the issuing office.
+Special Seal(s) / Color / Format: Certified copies are issued with a seal of the issuing office.
+If electronic copies are available, it is printed with a computer-generated anti-fraud logo at the bottom or in the upper left corner.

 Certified Copies Available: Certified copies are available.